Heading

 : the element is visually hidden but remains in the accessibility tree.

-Anchor to lineClamp
+- Anchor to lineClamplineClampnumber

 Truncates the text content to the specified number of lines.